Mark Shelton (footballer): Hartlepool United

 After a successful loan spell at the North East club, Hartlepool made the deal permanent on 1 August 2020, following Shelton's release from parent club Salford City.
 He started in the first game of the season in a 2–1 win against Aldershot Town.
 His first goal of the 2020–21 season came in a 1–1 draw at FC Halifax Town.
 Shelton played in the 2021 National League play-off final as Hartlepool drew 1–1 with Torquay United at Ashton Gate, Bristol.
 During the Final, Shelton covered 22 kilometres in distance.
 In the resulting penalty shoot-out, Shelton scored his penalty as Hartlepool were promoted to League Two after winning 5–4 on penalties.

 After a successful 2020–21 season, Shelton extended his contract with Hartlepool ahead of the 2021–22 season.
 In April 2022, Shelton was ruled out of the Scunthorpe United fixture after a cotton bud was stuck in his ear, forcing him to go to hospital to remove it.
 At the end of the 2021–22 season, Shelton's contract was extended for a further year after making 41 appearances in the previous season.
 Shelton made his 100th appearance for Hartlepool in September 2022.
 Following several first team injuries, Shelton was moved into defence and scored in a 3–3 draw with Harrogate Town.

 Oldham Athletic

 On 20 January 2023, Shelton signed for National League side Oldham Athletic on a deal until summer 2025.

 In June 2024, Shelton had his Oldham contract terminated by mutual consent.

 Barnet

 On 13 June 2024, the same day as his departure from Oldham was announced, Shelton agreed to join fellow National League side Barnet.
 In the 2024–25 season, Shelton made 33 league appearances, scoring 12 times and assisting on 2 separate occasions as Barnet earned promotion to League Two as champions.
+Across two seasons, he scored twenty goals in 79 games for the Bees.

+York City

+On 7 May 2026, it was confirmed that Shelton would join newly-promoted EFL League Two side York City on 1 July 2026 following the expiration of his Barnet contract.

+Loan to Grimsby

+On 1 September 2026, Shelton joined fellow League Two side Grimsby Town on a season-long loan.
+He scored on his debut for the club as a substitute on 5 September 2026 in a 2–2 against Cheltenham Town.